-- A. Completed all requirements for master's degree from Viterbo University - B. Grades in support courses, major courses and total GPA are at or above those indicated in Section IV of this handbook and Viterbo University catalog. - C. Completion of program within a maximum of 5.5 years, plus 1 summer (5 academic years, plus 1 summer). - D. Completed all competencies at a passing level as measured by the evaluation method listed in Section IV of this handbook. - E. Performed all skills in an ethical, honest manner and in accordance with the Academy of Nutrition and Dietetics' Code of Ethics for the Profession of Dietetics, and Viterbo University student policies.
+- A. Completed all requirements for master's degree from Viterbo University - B. Grades in support courses, major courses and total GPA are at or above those indicated in Section IV of this handbook and Viterbo University catalog. - C. Completion of program within a maximum of three academic years. - D. Completed all competencies at a passing level as measured by the evaluation method listed in Section IV of this handbook. - E. Performed all skills in an ethical, honest manner and in accordance with the Academy of Nutrition and Dietetics' Code of Ethics for the Profession of Dietetics, and Viterbo University student policies.